strapi/strapi/docs/3.x.x/en/cli/CLI.md

 ```

 - **strapi new &#60;name&#62;**<br/>
-  Generates a new project called **&#60;name&#62;** and installs the plugins through the npm registry.
+  Generates a new project called **&#60;name&#62;** and installs the default plugins through the npm registry.

 - **strapi new &#60;name&#62; --dev**<br/>
   Generates a new project called **&#60;name&#62;** and creates symlinks for the `./admin` folder and each plugin inside the `./plugin` folder.
 It means that the Strapi's development workflow has been set up on the machine earlier.

   See the [CONTRIBUTING guide](https://github.com/strapi/strapi/blob/master/CONTRIBUTING.md) for more details.

 ***

 ## strapi generate:api
-Scaffold a complete API with its configuration, controller, model and service.
+Scaffold a complete API with its configurations, controller, model and service.

 ```bash
 strapi generate:api <name> [<attribute:type>]